 Brynjólfur was managing director of the Enterprise Investment Fund from 2012 to 2014.
 Between 2007 and 2010 he was the chief executive officer of Skipti.
 Brynjólfur was chief executive officer of Síminn from 2002 to 2007 and chief executive officer of Grandi hf. from 1984 to 2002.
 Between 1976 and 1983 he was managing director of the publisher AB bókaútgáfa.
 He was also head of the economics department of VSÍ from 1973 to 1976.
 Brynjólfur has broad experience as a director and has served on numerous boards, several of which as chairman.
-Brynjólfur has served on the board of Genís since 2011 and the board of the Reykjavík Dramatic Society Playwright Fund since 2009.
+Brynjólfur is an Alternate on the Board of Fergusson ehf. and a board member of Marinvest ehf. og ISAL hf.

-Herdís Dröfn Fjeldsted, Director
+Herdís Dröfn Fjeldsted, Vice Chairman

-Born in 1971, Herdís was first elected to the Board of Directors at the Annual General meeting held on 15 March 2018.
+Born in 1971, Herdís was first elected to the Board of Directors at the Annual General Meeting held on 15 March 2018.
 She is an independent member of the Board of Directors and is not a shareholder of the Bank.
-Herdís is a member of the Board Audit Committee and the Board Remuneration Committee.
+Herdís is the chairman of the Board Audit Committee and a member of the Board Remuneration Committee.